-- 6.1.1.a To change unwanted behaviour - 6.1.1.b To warn the player that if he/she continues to break rules, he/she will be expelled by rule 6.6.1.
+- 6.2.1.a To change unwanted behaviour - 6.2.1.b To warn the player that if he/she continues to break rules, he/she will be expelled by rule 6.6.1 A referee can expel a player in case of unsporting or violent behaviour.

-When warnings do not have the desired effect on behaviour, it is advised that direct penalties are used instead (5.1).
+When warnings do not have the desired effect on behaviour, it is advised that direct penalties are used instead (5.1 Unsporting or provocative behaviour).

-- 6.1.2 Time for warning - 6.1.2.a The referee may stop the play in order to give the warning.
-The play will start with at free throw against the rule infringing team. - 6.1.2.b The referee may give the warning during another stop in the play.
-The play is then started in the same manner as it would have been started if no warning had been awarded.
+- 6.2.2 Time for warning - 6.2.2.a The referee may stop the play in order to give the warning.
+The play will start with a free throw against the rule infringing team. - 6.2.2.b The referee may give the warning during another stop in the play.
+The play is then started in the same manner as it would have been started if no warning had been awarded. - 6.2.3 Warning notification

-6.1.3 Warning notification